 Postsecondary instructors train and mentor the next generation of workers.
 They must remain on the cutting edge of whatever discipline they teach but must also know how to teach and engage students of different backgrounds and learning styles.
 Many also spearhead, conduct, and report on the research that advances their respective fields.
-Doing all of these things well can require a combination of industry experience and formal training through higher education degree programs.
+Doing all of these things well can require a combination of industry experience and formal training through higher education programs.

 Higher education degrees: What to expect